Part 1:

 Our first hybrid event set records for the number of sessions and proposals received, which is a growth trajectory we’ve experienced since RightsCon started in 2011.
 While we appreciate the increasing interest from the community in hosting sessions and attending RightsCon, we also recognize the challenges that come with an ever-expanding event model.

 For Access Now, the increasing cost, production complexity, and intensive curation process of a hybrid program strains our small team, our partners, and our volunteers.
 We’ve also heard from participants that a program bursting at the seams leaves little room for informal but essential networking.
-For RightsCon South Korea, our focus is on delivering a manageable program and developing a framework for sustainable growth, prioritizing the needs of our community to achieve their session outcomes over sheer numbers.
+For RightsCon 2025, our focus is on delivering a manageable program and developing a framework for sustainable growth, prioritizing the needs of our community to achieve their session outcomes over sheer numbers.
 Stay tuned as we communicate future changes to the RightsCon program!

 You can read the report from our consultation calls on rethinking the RightsCon program on our blog.